casaletto/alby.bigmath/README.md

 * googletest https://github.com/google/googletest

-# where can i find the ci builds for this project?
+# where can I find the ci builds for this project?

 * travis ci https://travis-ci.org/casaletto/alby.bigmath